This is a script for a presentation on UtahJS Conf.

 Project

-About a two years ago, I was visiting my in-laws in Washington.
+About two years ago, I was visiting my in-laws in Washington.
 One of those in-laws was my wife’s aunt and uncle.
-It was a nice visit; we got to talking about how life went.
+It was a nice visit; we got talking about life.
 At one point of the conversation, my wife’s aunt, Barbara, turned to me and asked if I knew anything about desktop software.

-I replied that I didn’t know much specifically because I’ve mainly worked in web technology.
-But I imagine that I could learn it pretty quick if needed, because such is the nature of being a software engineer now-a-days.
+I replied that I didn’t know much, because I’ve mainly worked in web technology.
+But I imagine that I could learn desktop pretty quick if needed.
+Such is the nature of being a software engineer.
 On top of that, I was familiar with Electron and various frameworks that could potentially help.

 Barbara told me that she discovered through a weird connection that I could have a freelance job.
 This connection was her friend’s barber’s other friend.
 Barbara asked if she could share my contact info with her friend’s barber’s other friend, and this friend would contact me.

 A little while later, I got a message from this friend who introduced himself as David.
 He asked if I knew much about desktop software and 3D rendering.
-I replied that I was more practiced in web technology, but I could learn desktop software if needed.
+I replied the same response I gave to Barbara.
 David sighed saying that for the moment he would need to go in the direction of desktop software and not web.
+I would not have the freelance job.
+Yet.

 As it turned out, about one year later David reached out to me again asking if I would still have interest in taking the job but starting a web version.
 This was exciting.
-I’ve never done a freelance job before, neither have I done anything with 3D rendering in the broweser.
-By my excitement, I agreed to take the job.
-David would pay me hourly, and I would send him invoices for the work that I did.
-I did come to realize that my excitement was probably a little faster than my realism.
+I’ve never done a freelance job before, neither have I done anything with 3D rendering, even in the web.
+By my excitement for a freelance job, I agreed to take the job.
+David would pay me hourly, and I would send him invoices for the work.
+I did come to realize that my excitement probably clouded my realism.

 Learning

-Right, I didn’t know what problems I needed to solve.
+I didn’t know what problems I needed to solve.
 David talked about slicers, so I guessed I better learn the functions of a slicer.
 As I searched around the internet for what slicers were, I found that a slicer was a way to divide up a 3D model into a pattern that makes it 3D-printable.
 This is usually done in layers at a time.
-In addition, I found out that infill was a way to build support for any hanging edges of a model.
-Some projects that I found used Three.JS, so I would go in that direction first and use Three.JS.

 The more I explored slicers and had David explain to me what he wanted, bit by bit I started to understand the task.
-At this time, I still was in over my head though.
+At this time, I was in over my head.
 In one attempted solution, I asked ChatGPT to create a slicer function using all the points of an STL file.
-I ended up getting something that worked on paper, but the more I examined the GCode output the more I realized that this output could not reasonably fit the customer needs for the custom printer.
+I ended up getting something that worked on paper, but the more I examined the GCode output the more I realized that this output could not reasonably fit the customer’s needs for the custom printer.

 Eventually, I started to teach myself some 3D animation principles, and I found out about raycasters.
-Raycasters are incredibly useful to help calculate intersections of rays and 3D objects in a scene.
-Intersection calculation was what I needed, and Three.JS had a built-in raycaster object and intersection calculation!
+Raycasters are incredibly useful to help calculate intersections of rays on 3D objects.
+Intersection calculation was what I needed, and Three.JS had a built-in raycaster!

-Taking this knowledge, I solved that I needed to place the raycaster origin at the center of an STL model and rotate the raycaster on its origin to find where the intersection point would be on the STL model.
-After rotating the raycaster and gradually increasing in height, to imitate vase print mode, I would gather all the intersection points and process them into the desired GCode output.
+Taking this knowledge, I knew that I needed to place the raycaster origin at the center of an STL model and rotate the raycaster on its origin to find where the intersection point would be on the STL model.
+After rotating the raycaster and gradually increasing in height, to imitate vase print mode, I would gather all the intersection points and process them into a GCode output.

 Github Actions

-At one point of my project, I found the need to deploy the web application on a DigitalOcean droplet.
-At first, I thought I could pull in the repository and build it on the droplet.
+At one point of my project, I found the need to deploy the web application in a DigitalOcean droplet.
+At first, I thought I could pull the repository into the droplet and build the project there.
 As it turned out, the smallest DigitalOcean droplet did not have sufficient capactiy to build a Vite project.
-And I didn’t want to get a higher capacity droplet because that means I would have to pay more.
-Was there a way to automate this build and deploy without paying much extra money?
+And I didn’t want to get a higher capacity droplet because that would mean I have to pay more.
+Was there a way to automate this build and deploy without paying extra money?

 Turns out Github Actions was my answer.
 With every free account, a certain amount of Github Actions are given with plenty capactiy to build a Vite project.
 Again, I found out that I didn’t know much about the technology, and I thought I could just let AI produce for me a file.
 The file produced did have some good content, but I had no context for what it was doing.

-After a moment of wrestling with the AI, and decided to drop the AI and actually teach myself how Github Actions work.
-Specifically, I had to learn why AI was recommending to use a SSH plugin.
+After a moment of wrestling with the AI, I decided to drop the AI and actually teach myself how Github Actions work.
+Specifically, I had to learn why AI was recommending to use an SSH plugin when that plugin wasn’t working right.
 So I dove into that SSH plugin and I found out it was actually a popular one to use.
-I also found that author of the plugin had other well-used plugins related to SSH.
+I also found that author of that plugin had other well-used plugins related to SSH like SCP.

 Eventually, I learned I had to use a mix of SCP and SSH for my goals.
-I used the file the AI generated for me as a template, and I went through every step to make sure I knew what was there and I altered where needed.
-After some work, I got a Github Actions file that SCP my built repository into a DigitalOcean droplet, and the action would SSH unzip commands to the droplet.
+I used the AI generated file as a template, and I went through the file to understand every step.
+After some work, I got a file that would SCP my built repository into a DigitalOcean droplet, and the action would SSH unzip commands to the droplet.

 Lessons Learned

 What did I learn with these anecdotes of using AI technology?
-I learned that when I had no idea of what I was doing, the AI technology was controlling me.
-I was shedding any responsibility of the work and I was hoping for a quick and easy fix to get projects done and over with.
-But it turned out that when I taught myself what it was that I probably needed, that was when I prompted AI properly for the things that I wanted.
-AI still didn’t do all the work for me, instead I interacted with AI to make the project come to fruition faster.
+I learned that when I don’t know what I’m doing, the AI technology was controlling me.
+I was shedding any responsibility of work and I was hoping for a quick and easy fix to get projects done and over with.
+But it turned out that when I taught myself what what was needed, then I was able to prompt AI sufficiently.
+AI still didn’t do all the work for me, instead I interacted with the AI to make the project come to fruition faster.

 Leveraging

-As I learned from my freelance job, I could only properly leverage AI technology when I knew what I wanted to do.
+As I learned from my freelance job, I could properly leverage AI technology when I knew what problem I needed to solve.
 I had no idea on the technical aspects of a slicer.
 But once I learned the technical aspects of a slicer, then I could properly word directions to an AI bot to generate something for me.
-Additionally, I found that if I had no idea what the AI generated code was doing, it took me longer to figure out where a problem was.
+Additionally, I found that if I had no idea what the AI generated code was doing, it took me longer to figure out where a bug existed.

-I believe my experience in my freelance job isn’t the only thing that have a say here.
+I believe my experience isn’t the only thing that have a say here.
+I have found several academic studies that were pretty mixed on the benefits of using AI tools.

 Brain on LLM

-A study at MIT gathered three different groups of students and assigned them a time constrained essay: one group could use ChatGPT, another was able to use a search engine, and the last group could only write using their brain.
-Once the essays were written and submitted, a second session was called for where the groups that used tools couldn’t use the tool and the group without a tool could use a tool.
+A study at MIT gathered three different groups of students and assigned them a time constrained essay: one group could use ChatGPT, another could use a search engine, and the last group could only write using their brain.
+Once the essays were written and submitted, a second session was called for where the groups that used tools couldn’t use the tool and the group without a tool could use ChatGPT.

-The group that only used an LLM in writing an essay demonstrated poor memory recall and less brain wave activity while writing and reviewing the essay.
-The group that did not write using an LLM but reviewed their work using an LLM showed higher memory recall and more brain activity.
-This study essentially found that the LLM-only group performed worse than the group that didn’t use an LLM.
-This does not mean that using an LLM makes you dumber, but rather in means that defaulting to an LLM first encourages you to not be invested in the work that you’re doing.
+The group that only used ChatGPT in writing an essay demonstrated poor memory recall and less brain wave activity.
+The group that did not write using ChatGPT, but reviewed their work using ChatGPT, showed higher memory recall and more brain activity.
+This study essentially found that the ChatGPT-first group performed worse than the group that didn’t use ChatGPT while writing.
+This does not mean that using ChatGPT makes you dumber, but rather in means that defaulting to an AI tool first encourages you to not be invested in the work that you’re doing.
 [2] [3] [4] [5]

 As I read this study, I sincerely felt that using AI could discourage me from becoming fully invested in my work.
-And that could mean I would have a harder time answering questions about my work or properly estimating feature completions.
-I could come off as a not very reliable engineer, and thus ruining any credible reputation that I have built.
+I could have a harder time answering questions about my work or I could not properly estimate feature completions.
+I could come off as an unreliable engineer; therefore, I would ruin any credible reputation in freelance.
 But this study also pointed out that engaging with AI to review and critique work could prove to be very beneficial.

-By extension, and using a weightlifting metaphor, it is by not using one’s brain while creating work that their brain may atrophy and become weak.
-In another podcast I listened to, experts in the psychology field expressed concern about the mind atrophying while using LLMs for the same reason.
+By extension, and using a weightlifting metaphor, it is by not using one’s brain while creating work that a brain may atrophy and become weak.
+In a podcast I listened to, experts in the psychology field expressed concern about the mind atrophying into dementia while using AI tools for the same reason.
 These experts expressed confidence that the mind would not atrophy if the user engages with the AI instead of letting AI shortcut all the work needed.
 [6]

 Research: Gen AI Makes People More Productive—and Less Motivated

 I believe I have experienced this first hand, and perhaps you have experienced this already.
 The previously mentioned study hinted at this too.
 When I am unable to exercise critical thinking and problem solving, then I am not really going to be excited for work.
 It risks something being mundane and boring.
 Isn’t that one of the reasons why we go to work?
 We get to work on cool things and solve problems.
-I’ve often said that programming is like solving a problem with a 1000 different ways and I’ve got to figure out a better way to solve the problem.
-The best part of programming comes with finding a high quality solution and not something that just gets one by.
+I’ve often said that programming is like solving a problem with a 1000 different ways and I’ve got to figure which way is a better way to solve the problem.
+The best part of programming, for me, comes with finding a high quality solution and not something that just gets me by.

 The Impact of AI on Developer Productivity: Evidence from GitHub Copilot

-But wait, using AI technology isn’t all doom and gloom.
 There is one study that shows faster time completion on software engineering tasks especially if a worker is new at a job.
-This study found a group of software engineers and tasked them to build an HTTP server quickly with an AI pair programmer.
+This study found a group of software engineers and tasked them to build an HTTP server quickly with an AI tool.
 Of course, this group completed the task quickly.
 This study especially found that newer software engineers were able to come up to speed faster while using AI technology.
-[10]
+[10] This could prove especially beneficial for freelance work.

 The Effects of Generative AI on High-Skilled Work: Evidence from Three Field Experiments with Software Developers

-Another study from MIT found that using an AI pair programmer did speed out programming output.
-This study also found that younger developers and new hires used AI more in order to achieve higher productivity.
-This make sense doesn’t it?
+Another study from MIT found that using an AI tool did speed up programming.
+This study also found that when younger developers and new hires used AI at a new job, they could come up to speed faster.
+This makes sense doesn’t it?
 If an AI tool has the context of a company’s knowledge base or repositories, then the AI can point to where the resources are.
 [13] [14] [15]

 Measuring the Impact of Early-2025 AI on Experienced Open-Source Developer Productivity

 On the topic of junior developers and new hires, there is another caveat to using AI technology in the workplace.
 Particularly when a repository becomes large and complex.
-A different study found that developers grossing overestimated how much an AI could help them program in a large and complex codebase.
+A different study found that developers grossly overestimated how much an AI could help them program in a large and complex codebase.
+It would seem that a human could grasp the intricate patterns of a complex codebase better than AI ever could.
 [16]

-In this study, open source developers were allowed to do a handful of tasks with the assistance of AI technology.
+In this study, open source software engineers were allowed to do a handful of tasks with the assistance of an AI tool.
 These developers thought they could complete the tasks relatively fast.
 It turned out to be the opposite.
-Using AI technology slowed these developers down because the AI had trouble parsing the entire context of the repository.
+Using an AI tool slowed down these developers because the AI had trouble parsing the entire context of the repository.

-And yet this study also acknowledge the difficulty of identifying the true impact of AI technology on work.
-This study was done in a controlled lab setting, and the study recognized the difficulty of identifying real-world behavior.
+And yet this study also acknowledges the difficulty of identifying the true impact of AI technology on work.
+This study was done in a controlled lab setting, and the study recognized the difficulty in identifying real-world behavior.
 [17] [18] [19] [20] [21]

 Situations may differ in all work types.
 AI could slow one down, or AI could speed up your work.
 It very well might be that discovering what kinds of work AI can do is still yet to be uncovered.